rayhog/aviator-jekyll-template/_documentation/overview.md

 description:
 content_markdown: |-
   ###### The Technopedia version 6 API enables cloud-based access to asset data in Technopedia that provides you with a cloud-first, high-performance resource to manage your assets.
   ###### You can use the API with TQL (Technopedia query language), which is a graph-based query language that you use to query the Technopedia database.
-Graph databases are designed to process data by using a graph-based methodology, rather than the relational database model.
+Graph databases are designed to process data by using a graph-based methodology, rather than a relational database model.
   <br>
   ###### You query the Technopedia database by using the graph-based Technopedia query language (TQL) to select nodes and attributes of those nodes to define the criteria for your query and return relevant data.
   <br>